 Ajuga is fairly resistant to dry conditions once established and can also be used with more arid loving plants like:

-Because container grown ajuga can tolerate shade conditions, a container comprised of hosta, houittuynia, and brunnera will provide low light containers that capture any stray sunbeam and transform into a kaleidoscope of color and infectious foliage texture.
+Since container grown ajuga can tolerate shade conditions, a container comprised of Hosta, houittuynia, and brunnera will provide low light containers that capture any stray sunbeam and transform into a kaleidoscope of color and infectious foliage texture.

 How to Care for Potted Ajuga Plants